all2gos/all2gos.github.io/index.md

 I love climbing 🧗‍♂️, whether it's on the climbing wall (my hardest route ever done: 6b+ 💪) or out on the rocks (my hardest route ever done outdoor: 6a+).
 I prefer bouldering over rope climbing.

 I like fiction books 📖, my favorite authors are Andrzej Pilipiuk and Jacek Dukaj.
-Unfortunately, lately, I have a little less time for reading and in 2024 I have read only 3 books.
+Unfortunately, lately, I have a little less time for reading and in 2024 I have read only 3 books so far.

+I enjoy playing board games: I gravitate towards board games that offer a sweet spot of complexity, allowing for strategic depth without drowning in rules.
+My favorite board game is Brass Birmingham (which is already quite complex by my standards).
+Alongside that, titles like Aquatica, Everdell, and Cascadia hold a special place in my collection.
+I even keep a ranking in which I have implemented the ELO system for the games of my friends and family 😅